Sen. Ron Johnson faces criticism after new video surfaces - KRDO

 “We’ve seen plenty of video of people in the Capitol, and they weren’t rioting,” Johnson said during a Fox News interview in June.
 “It doesn’t look like an armed insurrection when you have people that breach the Capitol — and I don’t condone it — but they’re staying within the rope lines in the Rotunda.
 That’s not what armed insurrection would look like.”

 The latest comments were caught on video by Bridget Kurt, who later confronted Johnson about his downplaying of the coronavirus.
-Kurt, who is a hospice nurse from Atlanta, said she did not believe that Johnson was aware she had been recording him.
+Kurt, who works as a hospice educator, said she did not believe that Johnson was aware she had been recording him.

 Johnson had been speaking at a Milwaukee GOP event in Wauwatosa, Wisconsin, titled: “Getting Informed with Sen. Ron Johnson & Vicki McKenna.”
 McKenna is a local conservative radio host.

-Note: CORRECTION: This story has been updated to reflect Bridget Kurt’s position at a hospice facility.
-She works as an educator.